Mauritius: Environment and climate

 The environment in Mauritius is typically tropical in the coastal regions with forests in the mountainous areas.
 Seasonal cyclones are destructive to its flora and fauna, although they recover quickly.
 Mauritius ranked second in an air quality index released by the World Health Organization in 2011.
 It had a 2019 Forest Landscape Integrity Index mean score of 5.46/10, ranking it 100th globally out of 172 countries.

 Situated near the Tropic of Capricorn, Mauritius has a tropical climate.
 There are 2 seasons: a warm humid summer from November to April, with a mean temperature of 24.7 C and a relatively cool dry winter from June to September with a mean temperature of 20.4 C. The temperature difference between the seasons is only 4.3 °C (7.7 °F).
 The warmest months are January and February with average day maximum temperature reaching 29.2 C and the coolest months are July and August with average overnight minimum temperatures of 16.4 C. Annual rainfall ranges from 900 mm on the coast to 1500 mm on the central plateau.
 Although there is no marked rainy season, most of the rainfall occurs in the summer months.
 Sea temperature in the lagoon varies from 22–27 C. The central plateau is much cooler than the surrounding coastal areas and can experience as much as twice the rainfall.
 The prevailing trade winds keep the east side of the island cooler and bring more rain.
 Occasional tropical cyclones generally occur between January and March and tend to disrupt the weather for about three days, bringing heavy rain.

 Prime Minister Pravind Jugnauth declared an environmental state of emergency after the 25 July 2020 MV Wakashio oil spill.
 France sent aircraft and specialists from Réunion and Greenpeace said that the leak threatened the survival of thousands of species, who are at "risk of drowning in a sea of pollution".

+Mauritius is increasingly vulnerable to climate change, facing rising temperatures, sea levels, and more frequent extreme weather events.
+The island faces stronger tropical cyclones, prolonged droughts, flash floods, landslides, and marine heatwaves which leading to coral bleaching.
+Coastal erosion, driven by rising sea levels, threatens infrastructure and freshwater supplies.
+Climate change is also impacting key sectors such as tourism and fisheries, with significant economic consequences.
+To adapt, Mauritius is implementing disaster preparedness measures, protecting coastal ecosystems like mangroves, and raising public awareness.